Iamsdt/Notesv2/Hire10x/Agile.md

 - **Connection**: **Not directly connected to any sprint**
 - **Purpose**: Organize related User Stories under business objectives
 - **Estimation**: Not estimated at Epic level
+- **Date Management**: Start and End dates for tracking, but not for sprint planning
+- **Completion**: Marked Done when all associated User Stories are completed

 ### 2.3 User Story